 - whether the waste is being sent for recovery or disposal - most shipments for disposal are prohibited, and if they are allowed they are subject to notification controls

 - if being moved for recovery, the type of waste - European legislation contains several annexes specifying different types of hazardous and non-hazardous waste

 - the 'status' of the countries of dispatch and destination.
-If you are moving waste within the EU, the procedures are different from those that apply if you are moving waste out of or into the EU or to and from OECD countries
+If you are moving waste between NI and EU, the procedures are different from those that apply if you are moving waste between NI and OECD countries, Non-OECD countries and Basel countries